List of The Office (American TV series) characters: Stanley Hudson

 Stanley Hudson (Leslie David Baker) is a sales representative at Dunder Mifflin.
 He is portrayed as a serious, perpetually grumpy and disgruntled employee.
 Stanley is known for working on crossword puzzles during work and the various staff meetings.
 He is also characterized by his general distaste for his job and life, with his ultimate goal being to retire, which he does during the series finale.

 Stanley has generally good relations with most of his colleagues, especially Phyllis Vance, with whom he shares a desk cluster and often has lunch.
 However, Stanley dislikes his boss, Michael Scott, who often comments on Stanley's African American heritage and clientele.
 Stanley only thinly attempts to hide his disgust and disrespect for Michael, but rarely opposes him directly.

 Stanley's second wife is Teri.
 He has two children from a previous marriage, including Melissa, who visits the office in "Take Your Daughter to Work Day".
 He is a diabetic.
 He is an original character created for the series, with no counterpart in the British original series.

+In July 2020, Baker launched a Kickstarter campaign to fund the production of a pilot for Uncle Stan, a proposed spin-off series of The Office focusing on Stanley as he moves to Los Angeles, California to help his widowed nephew Lucky run his failing motorcycle repair/flower shop.

 Kevin Malone

 Kevin Malone (Brian Baumgartner) is a part of the accounting department at the Scranton branch of Dunder Mifflin.
-Kevin's counterpart in the British TV series is Keith Bishop, who shares Kevin's lack of communication skills, musical interest, and obesity.
+Kevin's counterpart in the British TV series is Keith Bishop, who shares Kevin's musical interest, obesity, and lack of communication skills.